haitanle/linux-server/README.md

 * Enable our Firewall (*only once we have configured our firewall correctly*) - `sudo ufw enable`
 * Check out status to see implementation of firewall using - `sudo ufw status`

-# Install Software and Configure our vm to serve our python application
+# Install Software and Configure vm to serve python application

 ### Installing Apache
 > Apache is our web server, its job is to process HTTP requests.